| Title: | Client for 'LaminDB' |

 Get the currently logged in LaminDB user

-The handle of the current LaminDB user, or NULL
+The handle of the current LaminDB user, or NULL invisibly if no

 user is found